Earth, Wind & Fire: The Eternal Dance

 During 1992, EWF issued a compilation album called The Eternal Dance.
 The LP was the band's first ever boxset.
 The Boston Globe placed The Eternal Dance on their lists of the top ten recordings of both 1992 and 1993.
-On July 30, 1993, former Phenix Horns saxophonist Don Myrick was fatally shot by a Santa Monica Police Department officer.
+On July 30, 1993, former Phenix Horns saxophonist Don Myrick was fatally shot by an officer of the Santa Monica Police Department.